Aliases for COMT Gene

 GeneCards Summary for COMT Gene

 COMT (Catechol-O-Methyltransferase) is a Protein Coding gene.
-Diseases associated with COMT include Panic Disorder and Schizophrenia.
+Diseases associated with COMT include Schizophrenia and Panic Disorder 1.
 Among its related pathways are Biogenic Amine Synthesis and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include magnesium ion binding and catechol O-methyltransferase activity.
-An important paralog of this gene is LRTOMT.
+An important paralog of this gene is ENSG00000284844.

 UniProtKB/Swiss-Prot for COMT Gene